Aboubacar Langone

-Aboubacar Langone Soumahoro (born 5 July 2000) is a footballer who plays as a midfielder for Italian Serie D club Martina.
+Aboubacar Langone Soumahoro (born 5 July 2000) is a footballer who plays as a midfielder for Italian Eccellenza club Brindisi FC.
 Born in the Ivory Coast, Langone emigrated to Italy and was adopted, becoming an Italian citizen.

 Early years

 Aboubacar was born in Daloa, Ivory Coast, but fled his country during the Second Ivorian Civil War.
 Aboubacar had already lost his father, and lived under harsh circumstances together with his mother, his sisters and brothers.
 He moved to various African countries, including Mali, where he worked in a shop for three years.
 He worked in several countries to raise money so he could move to Europe.

 Via Libya, he crossed the desert by himself at age 14 with other people on a makeshift vehicle.
 He then stopped for a year and a half to work on a construction site.
 By boat, he arrived in Italy in 2016 and stayed in several reception centers, before ending up in Paterno, Basilicata.

 Living in Paterno, Aboubacar began training with Picerno.
 He was later signed, and made his debut with the under-17.
 FIFA, however, didn't approve of the transfer for bureaucratic reasons.
 He remained in Picerno and a family decided to adopt him.
 Aboubacar became an Italian citizen on 2 March 2018, and changed his last name to Langone, the surname of his adoptive father Francesco.
 He was then registered once again for Picerno, this time with green light from FIFA.